JamesHealey94/LogMerger/README.md

 The first param is the output path, further params are taken as a list of input paths

 Each line in the input files should be in the following format: `yyyy-mm-dd hh:mm:ss.ms message`.
-Output will be in the same format.
+Output is in the same format.
-Any input lines not in this format will be ignored (with a console message).
+Any input lines not in this format are ignored (with a console message).
+Lines with the same timestamp are sorted alphabetically.

 Here is an example:
 2018-06-29 14:14:46.675 Hello Refract!